haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 7.	**Web Interface**

+	**TODO:** This web interface has been deprecated and replaced by the "DataEXChange" (DEX) system.
+You only need to set up `gpsd2file_daemon.pl` as described in the `Daemon_Control.md` instructions.
+See the DEX files for details on setting that up.
+This documentation needs to be updated accordingly (i.e. remove most of the following).

 	a.
 Setting up `gpsd2file.pl` as daemon:
 	`sudo apt-get install lighttpd libjson-maybexs-perl libcapture-tiny-perl`, then follow the steps in `gpsd2file_daemon.pl`